fictiontribe/ft-blog-gatsby/content/blog/its-time-for-a-content-refresher/index.md

 You’ve heard that good marketing is about telling a story.
 But that’s like saying the key to painting beautifully is controlling light and color.
 It’s not incorrect, but that knowledge alone doesn’t make you better at creating it.
 The hard part, of course, is learning how.
 Well, to start, you first have to have a familiarity with the tools at your disposal—specifically, what content works best for the type of story you’re trying to tell.
 And no, this isn’t another post about the buyer’s journey.
 It’s about what comes before that: building a fundamental understanding of what different assets look like, and what they do best—and being conscious of the potential pitfalls of simply “making it like the last one”

-To inform that process, we created <a href="https://blog.fictiontribe.com/assets/FictionTribe-asset-guide.pdf" target="_blank">Matching Content to Story: Your Guide to Finding the Right Medium.</a> By no means is it an exhaustive source of all content.
+To inform that process, we created <a href="https://blog.fictiontribe.com/assets/FictionTribe-asset-guide.pdf" target="_blank">Matching Story to Content: Your Guide to Finding the Right Medium.</a> By no means is it an exhaustive source of all content.
 A compendium like that is theoretical at best, since “content” can literally be anything.
 But it does revisit some of the most tried and true assets we know and love (and maybe some we’ve come to hate) in an attempt to remove confusion and refocus your content creation and increase its potency.

 <div class="asset-flex row align-items-center">
   <div class="asset-flex-left col-12 col-md-12 col-lg-5 col-xl-4">